by Steven Burgess and Cindy Chan

 — Transcriptic (@transcriptic) June 23, 2016

 A critical mass of active and engaged participants is essential to effectively drive innovation using open technologies, and Fernan Federici talked about creating a community of synthetic biology developers in Latin America.
-He highlighted both the growth of the TECNOx competition which provides an alternative to iGEM, as well developing opensource technologies, giving the example of a low cost method to measure fluorescence developed with BackyardBrains that could be particularly useful for educational purposes.
+He highlighted the growth of the TECNOx competition initiated by Ignacio Sanchez and Alejandro Nadra and now being organized by bigger international group, as well developing opensource technologies, giving the example of a low cost method to measure fluorescence developed with BackyardBrains that could be particularly useful for educational purposes.

 2. Marchantia as a Model System for Plant SynBio